 - Share budgets and transactions – Honeydue is one of the only apps on the market today that lets you share your budget and transaction details with your partner.

-- Free – You can download Honeydue entirely for free and get a no-fee checking account along with the app.
+- Free – You can download Honeydue entirely and get a no-fee checking account with the app.

-- Only available on mobile devices – As of now, Honeydue does not have a computer-supported application and is just a personal finance app.
+- Only available on mobile devices – Honeydue does not have a computer-supported application and is just a personal finance app.
 If you don't like managing your finances from your phone, you might find Honeydue a little tedious.

 TurboTax is currently one of the best tax software available for purchase.
 If you dread the tax season, consider using TurboTax to help you prepare your returns and simplify your filing situation.

-TurboTax provides both online and desktop versions of its application, packaging up complex and unique tax situations to make the process that much easier for you.
+TurboTax provides online and desktop versions of its application, packaging up complex and unique tax situations to make the process easier.
 Whether you work a regular 9-5 job or make your money primarily through passive income, TurboTax will let you know precisely how you should file your taxes.

 - Easy to use – Some of TurboTax's best features are how intuitive and straightforward it is.
 For example, you can automatically fill out your tax forms by snapping photos of your W-2.

 - Customer service – TurboTax is one of the best personal finance software in support and customer service.
-There are tons of links to articles helping specific situations, an online forum where you can discuss real problems, and tax experts available to you in real-time.
+There are many links to articles helping specific situations, an online forum to discuss real problems, and tax experts available to you in real-time.

 Recap: Best Personal Finance Software